Herbivores in Uganda – wildlife in Uganda

 Therefore Buffaloes live in large herds in the Savannah areas of Uganda and in smaller herds in the forest areas.
 Within those herds there are smaller family clans and you can often find a lone Buffalo.
 The females also have a tendency to kick out males who are no longer welcomed by them.
 Buffalos have an average life span of up to 25 years and weigh up to 685 kgs and have 65 inches at the shoulder.

-Uganda is home to 29 species of antelope they include the eland – the world’s largest antelope, which can measure up to 180cm at the shoulder.
+Uganda is home to over 29 species of antelope they include the eland – the world’s largest antelope, which can measure up to 180cm at the shoulder.

 Other large species include the greater Kudu, which has long, elegant spiral horns and white side stripes.
 Jackson’s Hartebeest – an unusual flat-faced creature found only in Uganda, and also the Shaggy Waterbuck – often found near rivers and lakes, as their name suggests.